seho0808/machine_learning_approach_for_subsurface_temperature_prediction/README.md

 a major change in paper, we rectify the wrong method with a correct formula.
 The data engineering part of that process is inside this file.

+### Table_5_Q_Prediction.ipnyb
+Gradient prediction comparison for all models.
+Used in table 5 of the original paper.

 ### _Organized Tests.ipynb
 This is a legacy version of "0310_HPTuning+ExcelMetric+NewWellMetric.ipynb".
 Only the importance plot matters in this file for use.

 ## Legacy Files